Correcting for Nonignorable Nonresponse Bias in Ordinal Observational Survey Data: Empirical illustration

 Here we present two different survey questions from ANES, the relationship between the outcome and response measures and then distribution of the responses with varying degree of nonresponse together with estimated correlation coefficients.

 \begin{itemize} \item Question 1: "How satisfied are you with life?" \item Question 2: "Has national economy gotten better or worse?" \end{itemize}

 In the first question, we observe that respondents not satisfied with their life disliked the interview more (upper panel of Figure~\ref{fig:life}).
-This is reflected in the fact that estimates with high nonresponse (50\%-70\%) assign a much larger proportion to the {\it Slightly satisfied} of {\it Not satisfied at all} categories with estimated correlation coefficients around $0.5$.
+This is reflected in the fact that estimates with high nonresponse assign a much larger proportion to the {\it Slightly satisfied} of {\it Not satisfied at all} categories with estimated correlation coefficients around $0.5$.
 We see a mirror image on the other side of the distribution of life satisfaction.
 Also, we note that the proportion of respondents in the {\it Moderately satisfied} is barely affected.
-The model also allows us to estimate the outcome distribution separately for respondents and nonrespondents by conditioning on the latent response propensity (see Online Appendix).
+The model also allows us to estimate the outcome distribution separately for respondents and nonrespondents by conditioning on the latent response propensity (see Online Appendix~B).
 We observe a large difference between the nonrespondents and respondents.
 In this scenario, adjustment plays an important role.
+The life-satisfaction correction illustrates a pattern flagged by prior work on nonresponse in subjective well-being surveys: \textcite{heffetz_conclusions_2013} show that conclusions drawn from well-being data are sensitive to the difficulty of reaching respondents, and \textcite{hudomiet_age_2021} document that differential nonresponse biases the age profile of life satisfaction upward in the Health and Retirement Study.
+We present this result as an illustration of sensitivity to nonignorable nonresponse rather than a definitive reassessment, and further investigation is warranted.

 Figure~\ref{fig:economy} shows the results for the question on perception of the national economy.
 Despite variability in the response-outcome relationship (upper panel) we see practically no difference in the nonresponse–adjusted proportions with estimated correlations around zero with the distributions of nonrespondents and respondents essentially indistinguishable.
 Adjustment is not needed and this is in stark contrast to the previous question.